redsolution/django-generic-ratings/doc/usage_examples.rst

 Each one, if present, is showed whenever an AJAX vote is successfully completed or not.

-Further more, various javascript events are triggered during AJAX votes: see :doc:`forms_api` for details.
+Further more, various javascript events are triggered during *AJAX* votes: see :doc:`forms_api` for details.

 Performance and database denormalization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One goal of *django-generic-ratings* is to provide a generic solution to rate
+One goal of *Django Generic Ratings* is to provide a generic solution to rate
 model instances without the need to edit your (or third party) models.

 Sometimes, however, you may want to denormalize ratings data, for example